Skip to content

 When building sponsorship packages, there are two main types to consider: tiered sponsorship packages and a la carte sponsorship packages.

-Tiered packages offer varying benefits and pricing, catering to different sponsor needs, while a la carte packages allow sponsors to contribute to specific event components.
+Tiered packages offer varying benefits and pricing, catering to different event sponsorship needs, while a la carte packages allow sponsors to contribute to specific event components.

 These different sponsorship packages can be used together to create a rounded-out sponsorship program that can appeal to a wide range of sponsoring companies.